stakater/kubestackplus-docs/content/for-developers/explanation/inner-loop.md

 - pushing the container to the registry
 - deploying containers in Kubernetes

 Each new step within the container inner dev loop adds to overall development time, and developers are repeating this process frequently.
 If the build time is incremented to 5 minutes — not atypical with a standard container build, registry upload, and deploy — then the number of possible development iterations per day drops to ~40.
-At the extreme that’s a 40% decrease in potential new features being released.
+At the extreme that's a 40% decrease in potential new features being released.
 This new container build step is a hidden tax, which is quite expensive.

 ![After Microservices](./images/local-development-4.png)